Hello! Click on one of our members below to chat on Whatsapp

 You have the option of booking a private trek for your group, or trekking with other people in a larger group.
 Aside from the cost implications, there are pros and cons to both, especially when factoring in younger travelers.

 There’s immense pleasure to be found in meeting and trekking with new people.
-After several days of supporting and coaxing each other along the way, you’ll feel like lifelong friends.
+After several days of supporting and coaxing each other along the way, feel like lifelong friends.

 On the other hand, a private group means more flexibility and fewer worries about holding anyone else up.
 It’s a decision you’ll need to make for your own group and preferences.

-As Machu Picchu grows in its renown as a destination, a permit system has been enforced in order to keep the sheer volume of travelers in check.
+As Machu Picchu grows in its importance as a destination, a permit system has been enforced in order to keep the sheer volume of travelers in check.
 Permits to the following sites are required.

 The classic four-day Inca Trail route is strictly regulated by a permit system.
 The limit is 500 people per day, including guides and porters, and permits sell out months in advance.
 Any variation of this route (even the one-day “Km 104 hike”, which overlaps with the last stretch of the Inca Trail), requires a permit.
 The Inca Trail is closed for conservation work every February.
 See Inca Trail availability here!